hwmhht/hht204806/Lesson-4:-Perspective-projection.md

 In 3D sequences of actions will be a bit longer, but the idea is the same: we need to know few basic transformations and with their aid we can represent any composed action.

-# Wait a minute, may I touch this magic last row of the 3x3 matrix?
+# Wait a minute, may I touch this magical bottom row of the 3x3 matrix?

 Sure thing!
 Let us apply the following transformation to our standard squarish object: